-In order to make the most of your solar panels and portable battery, it’s worth knowing what else you can use it for.
+In order to make the most of your panels and portable battery, it’s worth knowing what else you can use it for.
 The obvious ideas are charging small electronics like phones, tablets, and laptops, but there’s so much more.

 The particular Jackery battery above can also be used to power a car fridge, TV, blender, coffee maker, and/or more electronics that you could use while camping.

 You can also have it charged at all times in your home, and use it as a backup in case you lose power.
 It can provide enough energy for run things like your fridge, a CPAP, TV, microwave, or a coffee maker.

 A Field Test